pharaox/carnalitas_sex/README.md

 Originally, Carnalitas intended to support 3 different types of sex scenes: "consensual", "dubcon", and "noncon".
 Unfortunately, the logic to select the appropriate type never produces any other result but "consensual".
 Furthermore, there are actually no events in Carnalitas or other mods that would satisfy the "dubcon" or "noncon" condition.

 Even the name *Make Love* itself may not be appropriate when demanding sex from a slave who is neither a lover nor an official consort.
-Historically such acts were often condemned by religion as adulterous or worse, and should have all sorts of consequences in the game, ranging from stress impact to piety loss and opinion loss with the victim.
+Historically such acts were often condemned by religion as adulterous or worse, and should have all sorts of consequences in the game, ranging from stress impact to opinion loss with the victim.
 For this reason, the [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/) mod introduced the *Demand Sex* interaction, without addressing the above issues however, so that slaves, while losing 20 opinion, are still acting in the sex scene as if enamoured with the player.

 This mod improves and expands the *Make Love* interaction in order to properly address these limitations.
 It does this by adding a new sex scene generator that generates animations, backgrounds, and texts appropriate to many different attitudes and their combinations in both "consensual" and "dubcon" situations.
 It also re-introduces the *Demand Sex* interaction with its negative consequences, fully integrated with the new generator, and makes a number of other changes to make *Make Love* more immersive and enjoyable.